planet-nine-app/sessionless/src/csharp/examples/unity/README.md

 # Sessionless in Unity

-To add Sessionless to your Unity project, copy these .dlls to the /Assets/Plugins folder of your Unity project.
+To add Sessionless to your Unity project, copy these .dlls (these can be built from source too from the Sessionless dir using `dotnet build SessionlessNET.csproj` to the /Assets/Plugins folder of your Unity project.
 You can then do stuff like:

 ```csharp